Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Applications

-Figure~\ref{fig:threecar} shows the simulation results for three Reeds-Shepp cars maneuvering in an environment with polygonal obstacles with an $\ell^2$ cost function, which provides a compromise between the shortest-time and shortest-total-length options for choreography planning.
+Next, Figure~\ref{fig:threecar} shows the simulation results for three Reeds-Shepp cars maneuvering in an environment with polygonal obstacles with an $\ell^2$ cost function, which provides a compromise between the shortest-time and shortest-total-length options for multi-trajectory planning.

-As in the previous example, we assume that we are working inside a bubble space of a higher-order planner using a sub-dimensional expansion approach, and that we need to identify an optimal choreography for the 3-car fleet with the specified starting and finishing poses.

 In this example, the blue and magenta cars move from initial poses of $[70,20,\pi]$ and $[80,80,0]$, as shown in Figure~\ref{fig:threecar_f1}, to their destinations at $[30,80,0]$ and $[70,20,\pi]$, respectively, while the red gatekeeper car returns to its original pose $[50, 57.5,\pi/2]$ as shown in Figure~\ref{fig:threecar_f4}.
 Static environmental obstacles are shown as gray boxes.